ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

     platform: mysql
     #driver-class-name: com.mysql.jdbc.Driver
 ```
-In fact the spring.datasource.url, spring.datasource.username and spring.datasource.password will be automatically injected from KV secrets SPRING-DATASOURCE-URL, SPRING-DATASOURCE-USERNAME and SPRING-DATASOURCE-PASSWORD using the config below :
+In fact the spring.datasource.url, spring.datasource.username and spring.datasource.password will be automatically injected from KV secrets SPRING-DATASOURCE-URL, SPRING-DATASOURCE-USERNAME and SPRING-DATASOURCE-PASSWORD using the config below in each micro-service :

 ```
 spring: